 In order to earn the most you can, you’ll want to take advantage of surge pricing and keep an eye out for busy times.

 When there’s a high rider demand and few drivers online, prices can surge.
-Busy periods like weekends and Friday and Saturday nights will show up on your app as a red surge.
+Busy periods like weekends and Friday and Saturday nights may show up on your app as a red surge.
 During this time, passengers will be charged the regular fare multiplied by a surge amount.
-This may be able to help you earn double your regular earnings.
+This may be able to help you earn up to double your regular earnings.

 Lastly, if you’re hoping to do well as a driver-partner, there’s a few key things you’ll want to make sure you do.
 Have your GPS always ready to go, know your roads, city events (so you know where to avoid and when), make sure your car is well taken care of, and overall be polite.

 People’s tendency to pick a driver, and your success, can often times be based on your driver rating.
 That being said, do everything in your power to be a driver-partner people actually want.